 Voila!
 Your child should no longer have a frontal lisp at the end of this entire process.

 Remember, if you’re worried about your child’s articulation, you can use our free screener by downloading our app.
 We’ll even give you a personalised report with actionable advice with the results.

-You can download the app from the App Store or Google Play.
-For more information about the app check our home page at www.speechblubs.com or write to us.
+Download the Speech Blubs app today.
+For more information about the app check our FAQs or write to us.
 Know that you have an ally in Speech Blubs and that our biggest success is seeing your child achieve their greatest potential.